Relm4/vscode-relm4-snippets/README.md

-# snippets
+# Relm4 Snippets for VSCode

-VSCode snippets for Relm4
+This extension for Visual Studio Code adds snippets for Relm4.